How to Tag Your Beats

 What a beat tag actually does

 A producer tag does two jobs at once.
 First, it brands the beat so anyone who hears it on YouTube, BeatStars, or someone’s Instagram knows it’s yours.
 Second, it protects the preview: because the tag is baked into the streamable version, nobody can rip the audio and use it commercially without buying the clean files from you.
-The tagged file is your shop window; the untagged stems are what the customer pays for.
+The tagged file is your shop window; the untagged stems are what the customer pays for — usually under a beat lease or an exclusive deal.

 Types of beat tags